Why do Japanese say Itadakimasu Before Eating?

 However, if you’re going to say it, do it the correct way.
 First, you should pronounce it correctly.
 The Japanese pronunciation is a little tricky when you’re used to the English language, and the sounds are not exactly the same.

-“Itadakimasu” is pronounced something like ee-tah-dah-key-mahss and the U is dropped at the end (like if it wasn’t there).
+“Itadakimasu” is pronounced something like ee-tah-dah-key-mahss and the U is dropped at the end (as if it wasn’t there).

 To help you practice your pronunciation, you can take a look at the short video below.

-Other than “itadakimasu”, that is used only before eating, the Japanese also have a phrase that is used after eating.
+Other than “itadakimasu”, which is used only before eating, the Japanese also have a phrase that is used after eating.

 Gochisousama (ごちそうさま) or gochisoumamadeshita (ごちそうさまでした) are also used to express gratitude for the food, but to a wider group of people.
-They are used to thank the person that prepared the meal, the person that paid for the meal, the restaurant staff or pretty much anyone who was involved in getting you the food.
+They are used to thank the person who prepared the meal, the person who paid for the meal, the restaurant staff, or pretty much anyone who was involved in getting you the food.

 If you want to use it on your next visit to Japan, you should know that it is pronounced something like goch-soo-sah-mah-desh-tah.
 Below it’s a short video of some useful phrases to know and use in a Japanese restaurant.